oroinc/documentation/user_guide_sales_tools/magento/magento_carts.rst

 3. Click the **Place an Order**.

    .. image:: /img/magento_entities/PlaceOrderFromCart.png
+      :alt: Click the place an order in the sale page

 3. Enter the admin panel of your Magento shop and submit the order.

    .. image:: /img/magento_entities/PlaceOrderFromCartAdminPanel.png
+      :alt: "Place an order" form

 .. caution::